dctime/signals/features.md

 the pickaxe should have two modes switchable by right clicking the pickaxe in hand.
 (1)

 send jei dragged item to the server (2)

+Added data component so that every pickaxe stores its mode and data but hud is still per player shall switch data when switch pickaxe